At a Glance

 Vitamin E (as D-alpha tocopheryl acid succinate) also serves to protect the body from oxidative stress and to help heal damage that has already occurred.
 This fat-soluble substance is found mainly in cell membranes, where it supports the active properties of vitamin C.

 Natural carotenoids, which have been touched on above, are an additional class of fat-soluble nutrients with antioxidant properties that serve as natural coloring agents in plant-based foods.
 The graduated and coordinated action of several antioxidants is needed to optimally protect the body from oxidative damage.

 Vitamin A, also mentioned above, has several effects including supporting the growth and differentiation of monolayer or multilayer tissues and of bone mass, support of placental and embryonic development and supporting a healthy immune system.

 The various substances of the vitamin B complex serve as important components in several enzymes which initiate key processes in metabolism.
 States of deficiency occur mainly at times when the body needs larger quantities of this substance, for instance when the rapidly-growing embryonic tissue during pregnancy requires a high turnover of nutrients.

-Vitamin K is needed in the liver for the formation of several coagulation factors.
+Vitamin K1 is needed in the liver for the formation of several coagulation factors.
 A vitamin K deficiency may cause dangerous hemorrhage in the infant during delivery.
 At the same time, vitamin K deficiency also appears to be associated with a higher rate of miscarriage, especially during the first days following conception.